 Be prepared to accept that your employer may not admit fault or apologise, even if they are at fault.
 If this happens, try not to react emotionally.

-- a date for any follow-up meeting
+- a date for any follow-up meetings.

 After the discussion

-Reflect on the discussion and your own reactions.
+Think about the conversation you had with your employer.
 Work out what you have learnt from the experience and think about what you would do differently next time.
 Talking it over with a support person or a family member can help you to see the situation from a different perspective.
-Be discrete and try not to gossip about the discussion with your workmates.
+Be discreet and do not to gossip about the discussion with your workmates.
 Make sure you do the things you agreed with your employer to do.

 Even if the discussion didn’t go as you had hoped, remain professional at work and keep communication lines open with your employer.